EMDR training designed to meet the needs of New Zealand's mental health practitioners

 How is it taught?

-The PSME455 course will include online lectures plus two block courses of 2 and a half days each, held in Wellington.
-It will use a cyclical teaching approach with theory informing practice and practice informing theory.
+The PSME 455 and PSME 456 courses will include online lectures plus two block courses of 2 and a half days each, held in Wellington.
+They will use a cyclical teaching approach with theory informing practice and practice informing theory.

 Taught through flexible distance learning, the recorded live interactive lectures can be watched repeatedly as and when suits you.

-Students will be expected to complete 80 hours of EMDR therapy with clients by the end of the year.
-Each block course will be followed up with supervision and consultation.
+Students will be expected to complete 70 hours of EMDR therapy with clients by the end of each academic year.
+Each block course will be followed up with supervision and consultation sessions.

 Who can apply?